 Find ways to add those people in the mix through finding ways to connect with them on a deeper level.
 How can you get these employees to open up so they can connect with others and show their true leadership potential?
 Sometimes all it takes is a spark of confidence and interest to get someone excited about being a company leader.

 Finding the next batch of company leaders takes time.
 It’s vital as a company leader to look further than the charismatic people who make the biggest splash at your company.
 Leaders need to be multi-dimensional and able to connect with a wide array of people.
-The best leaders are not always the ones you see at first glance.
+The best future company leaders are not always the ones you see at first glance.
 How are you preparing to find those leaders at your company?